Trix Vivier

-Her breakout role was that of Vicky Ferreira in the kykNET youth series Sterlopers.
-Vivier portrayed this role from 2014 – 2016 over two seasons.

-Vivier joined the lead cast of the TV series Legacy, for season one as one of the lead female protagonists, Petra Potgieter, in 2020.

-Early life
+Early life and education

 Vivier was born in Melkbosstrand, Cape Town, and raised by her mother Adri Vivier, a teacher and father Pieter Vivier, an advocate.
 Vivier is from Afrikaans descent and has three siblings.
 Her younger sister Lea Vivier is also an actress.

 Her parents noticed and encouraged her passion for the performing arts from a young age and she made her professional stage debut at age 15 in Annie Get Your Gun (Gilbert and Sullivan Society, 2004) and at age 16 in Die Ander Marta (KKNK, Baxter Theatre 2005) Vivier Matriculated from Jan van Riebeeck High School and went on to study and graduate from the Waterfront Theater School in Cape Town in 2009.